primary-github/shd-exp/content/index.md

 ---
 # What's Going on Here? 🎈

-The shared experience a proof of concept contributed by two collaborators, Sam and Josh.
+The shared experience is a proof of concept contributed by two collaborators, Sam and Josh.
 There have been countless positive studies to the effect that [[collaborative learning]] can be a facilitator in increasing learning effectiveness.
 We are attempting to provide a demonstration on the benefits (or no doubt, drawbacks) in developing a collaborative learning environment with emphasis on [[zettlekasten]] methodologies and prove, undeniably, that [[Computers can extend cognition]] and [[collaborative learning]] can be exploited using these emergent progressive note taking systems.

 ## Why publish this site